 Regulation as a Commodity Pool Operator.
-The Fund has filed with the National Futures Association, a notice claiming an exclusion from the definition of the term "commodity pool operator" under the Commodity Exchange Act, as amended, and the rules of the Commodity Futures Trading Commission ("CFTC") promulgated thereunder, with respect to the Fund's operations.
+A notice has been filed with the National Futures Association, claiming an exclusion for each Fund from the definition of the term "commodity pool operator" under the Commodity Exchange Act, as amended, and the rules of the Commodity Futures Trading Commission ("CFTC") promulgated thereunder, with respect to the Fund's operations.
 Accordingly, the Fund is not subject to registration or regulation as a commodity pool operator.